sashang/titan/legal/privacy-policy.md

 ### We will use your personal information:
-To fulfil a contract, or take steps linked to a contract: in particular, in facilitating and processing transactions that take place on the Site, like where you purchase an item from our marketplace.
+To fulfil a contract, or take steps linked to a contract: in particular, in facilitating and processing transactions that take place on the Site, like where you subscribe to our service.
 Where this is necessary for purposes which are in our, or third parties’, legitimate interests.
 These interests include:
 - operating the Site;